Types of Federal and State Financial Aid

 FEDERAL DIRECT PARENT LOANS FOR UNDERGRADUATE STUDENTS

 The Federal PLUS Loan is a non-need-based loan for the parents of undergraduate students who are enrolled as at least half-time students.
-Borrowers have the option of beginning repayment on the PLUS loan either 60 days after the loan is fully disbursed or waiting until six months after the dependent student, on whose behalf the parent borrowed, is no longer enrolled on at least a half-time basis.
+Borrowers have the option of beginning repayment on the PLUS Loan either 60 days after the loan is fully disbursed, or deferring until six months after the dependent student on whose behalf the parent borrowed, is no longer enrolled on at least a half-time basis.
 The interest rate is a fixed percentage with a set origination fee.
 For current interest and origination fee rates, please visit www.lasalle.edu/parentplus.